ankrypht/AudioScape/PROJECT_STRUCTURE.md

 - `📄 useSetupTrackPlayer.tsx`: Initializes and configures `react-native-track-player`.
 - `📄 useTrackPlayerFavorite.tsx`: Manages the logic for favoriting/unfavoriting tracks.
 - `📄 useTrackPlayerRepeatMode.tsx`: Manages the repeat mode (none, track, queue).

+### `plugins`

+This directory contains custom [Expo config plugins](https://docs.expo.dev/guides/config-plugins/) that modify the native project configuration during the prebuild process.

+- `📄 withAbiSplit.js`: A config plugin to enable ABI splitting for Android builds, reducing the final APK size by creating separate builds for different CPU architectures.
+- `📄 withIconXml.js`: A config plugin to modify Android's XML drawables, likely for customizing notification icons or other specific image resources.

 ### `services`